 Sharon Frayne is a Niagara native who has returned home to write and paint after many years working as an educator and administrator in several Ontario communities.

-Caught Between the Walls, Sharon’s ghostly tale of the old Niagara Courthouse and Gaol (1817 -1920) will be released in November 2016.
+Caught Between the Walls, Sharon’s ghostly tale of the old Niagara Courthouse and Gaol (1817 -1920) was released in November 2016.
 It is available in NOTL Museums and bookstores and on Amazon.

 Felix Imonti I moved to Niagara on the Lake in July 2014.
 Shortly after moving into the house, a neighbour mentioned the Writers' Circle.
 It was the first time that I joined anything and I must thank the neighbour.